Book a Tour →

 Avg max 24°C · 6 rain days

-Possibly our overall recommendation for the single best month.
-Temperatures warming beautifully, wildflowers in the hinterland, whale season still active, jacarandas just starting to appear, and school holiday prices have dropped back to normal.
+Possibly the single best month overall.
+Temperatures warming beautifully, wildflowers in the hinterland, whale season still active, school holiday prices back to normal, Brisbane Festival transforms the city (4–26 September) and BIGSOUND fills Fortitude Valley (1–4 September).
 Exceptionally good touring conditions throughout the region.

 October